Social Icons

 Directed by Andrew Stanton

-WALL-E is just a sweet movie, which deals on the loneliness and determination of a singular robot that developed sentience while watching videos of human interaction and listening to music.
-WALL-E was the only one of his kind left on Earth and he kept at his job even though others like him have been unable to keep up and have become rust and parts for WALL-E to use to carry his singular assignment as a cleaner of the earth, along with him is a friend, a cockroach which WALL-E adores.
+WALL-E is just a sweet movie, exploring the loneliness and determination of a single robot who develops sentience while watching videos of human interaction and listening to music.
+WALL-E is the last of his kind left on Earth, continuing his job even though the others like him have long since broken down, becoming nothing more than rusted parts for him to use.
+His only companion is a cockroach, which he adores.

-With Stanton wanting WALL-E as a box with no mouth or nose and EVE as an egg with no mouth or nose the animators watched a series of Buster Keaton and Charlie Chaplin movies for almost a year to be able to learn how to create emotions silently.
+Since Stanton wanted WALL-E to be a simple box with no mouth or nose and EVE to resemble an egg, animators spent almost a year watching Buster Keaton and Charlie Chaplin films to learn how to convey emotion silently.

-WALL-E won numerous accolades, including an Oscar for Best Animated feature, it was also ranked number movie in the 2010 Times magazine movie of the decade.
-It currently holds a 96% approval rating on Rotten Tomatoes with an average rating of 8.5/10.
-It was also a commercial success.
+The film won numerous accolades, including the Oscar for Best Animated Feature.
+It was also ranked the #1 movie of the decade by Time magazine in 2010.
+Currently, it holds a 96% approval rating on Rotten Tomatoes, with an average score of 8.5/10.
+It was both a critical and commercial success.

-WALL-E is one of those movies, which just stick with you, the nostalgia feeling it delivers, the innocence of love, and the determination of a singular robot…, WALL-E is a movie that will always stand as one of the best Disney/Pixar has to offer.
+WALL-E is one of those movies that just sticks with you—the nostalgia it evokes, the innocence of love, and the unwavering determination of one small robot.
+It remains one of the best films Disney/Pixar has ever made.

 0 comments: